ouyangca/cse15l-lab-reports/lab-report-4-week-8.md

 * **Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

+It would be a more involved change.
+First, I have to make sure when there are line breaks between the brackets, we ignore the entire thing before the line break.
+Then, when a link does not have a closing parenthesis, we need to change the code to not keep searching for a closing parenthesis, but would detect the next opening bracket instead.
+Lastly, we have to take into account that the md file will not always have a closing parenthesis as the last character.